B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Coordination on Discord instead of the in-game voice chat.
 - You heard various information while you were in a coma and use it.
 - Using the hotkey "HOME" without a good reason (serious rule violgation from which a roleplay cannot continue).
+- Identifying a person by their voice, even when they are wearing a mask or inside a vehicle with tinted windows.
+- Using information obtained through systems that restrict access to certain assets for a limited number of players.
+For example:
+    - Knowing that a person is a mafia leader because they have access to a gadget available exclusively to them according to the system.
+    - Recognizing a group as "The Pigeon Mafia" because the system assigned them customized equipment with mafia symbols and pigeons.

 <span style="color: red">Sanctions:</span>